M Search · Compensation Intelligence Report

 IC / Account Executive Compensation

-The AE dataset spans 625 screened candidates for a treasury software account executive search — selling 1–5 year SaaS contracts at $25K–$150K ACV into enterprise finance and treasury functions.
-Quota ranges ran from $500K to $3M+ ARR depending on segment and territory.
-The AE market in OCFO is bifurcated: mid-market and enterprise profiles have limited overlap in comp expectations and don’t compete for the same roles.
+The AE dataset spans 600+ screened candidates across mid-market and enterprise profiles — selling SaaS contracts at $25K–$150K ACV into finance, treasury, and operations functions.
+Quota ranges ran from $500K to $3M+ ARR depending on segment, territory, and deal size.
+The AE market in OCFO spans a wide range: a $500K ARR quota is a mid-market motion; a $2–3M ARR quota is a true enterprise motion.
+The hiring profile and comp expectations for each are distinct and do not compete for the same candidates.

 ProfileBase RangeOTE RangeSplitTypical Quota